 Even now, if the coaches see any imprecision in my form, they insist that I drop the weight on the bar so I can do the repetitions perfectly before adding more weight.

 In my experience, the CrossFit coaches also emphasis mobility training.
 By improving your mobility, you are less likely to suffer injury or chronic pain.
 Indeed, mobility and other practices, like foam rolling, are integrated into every workout, which reduces the likelihood of injury.
+You might also try yoga to improve your mobility.

 6. CrossFit Successfully Balances a Supportive Community with Competition